elementor/elementor/docs/core/common/assets/js/api/core/store.md

 ## Example:
-Defining and consuming a global state inside a component is fairly easy after you understand the basic concepts.
+Defining and consuming a global state inside a component is fairly easy after understanding the basic concepts.
 Here is an example of a component with basic Slices configuration:

 ```javascript